ClutchForce/C.H.E.E.R-app/README.md

 ## Feedback

-- **Sprint 1:** "This group seems to have a good understanding of the key required components..."
+- **Sprint 1:** "This group seems to have a good understanding of the key required components.
+I am glad they included their next steps to help us visualise what's to come.
+They also uniquely decided to already showcase their website's usability on multiple device types.
+This will be of great use for our mobile users."
 - **Release 1:** "Your website is looking really nice!
-The use of accessibility features is wonderful to see..."
+The use of accessibility features is wonderful to see (loads of understandable icons and text to speech).
+The website seems to have smooth functionality and all of the must have functions are very clean and easy to navigate.
+Well done!"

 ## Contributors